openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 #. **More**: Depending on page size, some of the toolbar may not show.
 Click
    this button to expand or shrink the toolbar.

-The explanation field is almost idential to the question field, only missing the Label button for marking questions.
+The explanation field is almost identical to the question field, only missing the Label button for marking questions.

 .. _Answer Fields: